tkowalcz/tjahzi/log4j2-appender/README.md

 Specify additional labels attached to each log line sent via this appender instance.
 See also note about [label naming](https://github.com/tkowalcz/tjahzi/wiki/Label-naming).

+You can use value attribute to specify static text.
+You can use `${}` variable substitution inside that text and Tjahzi will resolve variables once at startup.
+If the varaible is a context/MDC lookup it will be resolved dynamically for each log line.

+This tag also supports `pattern` attribute where you can use pattern layout expressions that will be resolved at runtime.

 #### LogLevelLabel (optional)